To the south of Liberty on Abercorn is the Square of Lafayette, Where the ghost stories of the Hamilton-Turner Inn are set.

 Some say he is a guard still on watch from a time long ago, Or perhaps a former owner watching the great Savannah show,

-for from that the roof one can see The Cathedral of Saint John,
+for from that the roof one can see The Cathedral Basilica of St. John the Baptist,

 and watch this haunting city and all the things that have come and gone.